krehwell/ts-socket/learn.md

 ## Check who are typings

-Each user object should have `isTyping` property
+Each user object on server should have `isTyping` property.
+Typing event now should send list of all users who are typing instead of the message.
+Then the client should handle on how it should show this "who are typing" text on indicator.
+Client can filter to exclude himself from this list so that it should not show if himself is currently typing on his own indicator